2020PB/police-brutality/reports/Kentucky.md

 * [Victim's account](https://www.instagram.com/p/CBleLePnpR_/)

-### Police tackle protestor, then target witness | June 16th
+### Police tackle protester, then target witness | June 16th

-A guy records a half-dozen policemen dogpiling a protestor and then one of them shoots the window to stop him from recording.
+A guy records a half-dozen policemen dogpiling a protester and then one of them shoots the window to stop him from recording.

 tags: rubber-bullet, shoot, tackle, beat, baton, protester